Media

 Host: What strategies do you then recommend that workplaces adopt in order to have employees feel less burnt out?

 Bonita: One of the great things about the Burnout Assessment is that it provides leaders with quantitative data to understand where the gaps are in their organization.
-That way, they can implement strategies, such as training, resources and benefits in order to protect and support their employees based on data.
+That way, they can implement strategies, such as training, resources, and benefits, to protect and support their employees based on data.

 Companies sincerely want to support their employees but don't know what to do.
-So they implement numerous strategies, but too often, they’re not answering the problems they actually have within their organization.
+So they implement numerous strategies, but too often they don't address the problems they actually have within their organization.
 The assessment provides that data.

 Host: Such an important issue, Bonita.
 Thank you so much for joining us today.